gwwang16/MLND-Capstone-Project-DeepTesla/README.md

 These models are trained by GPU Intensive workloads with 61G memory and 12G GPU memory on [floydhub.com](https://www.floydhub.com).

-The refined modle is trained ~4 hours.
+The final modle is trained ~10 minutes.

 ## Datasets and Inputs